200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-ExcellentAdventures.md

 categories: 2016 rpg
 ---
 ```
 You and a rival scientist have managed simultaneously to solve the mystery of time travel.
-There isn’t enough acclaim for the two of you.
+There isnâ€™t enough acclaim for the two of you.
 The only solution is a time war.

 Players: 2 time travelers and TimeMaster (TM).